-“In Japan, Russia, China, and the U.S.A. several different polysaccharied antitumor agents have been developed from the fruiting body, rnycelia, and culture medium of various medicinal mushrooms (Lentinus edodes, Ganoderma lucidum, Schizophylium Commune, Trametes versicolor, Inonotus obligquus, and Flammulina veluipes).
+“In Japan, Russia, China, and the U.S.A. several different polysaccharide antitumor agents have been developed from the fruiting body, rnycelia, and culture medium of various medicinal mushrooms (Lentinus edodes, Ganoderma lucidum, Schizophylium Commune, Trametes Versicolor, Inonotus obliquus, and Flammulina veluipes).
 Both cellular components and secondary metabolites of a large number of mushrooms have been shown to effect the immune system of the host and therefore, could be used to treat a variety of disease states”.

 Recent studies have also indicated that Reishi can have a number of other positive and helpful effects: